dylanaraps/google/README.md

 ## Remake of Google.com in HTML/SCSS

-I'm remaking google's homepage for an assignment on http://www.theodinproject.com/
+I recreated google's homepage for an assignment on http://www.theodinproject.com/

+I'm aware that the site isn't an exact clone of google's homepage, I didn't want to just hit F12 and copy all the styles.

+Benefits of making it from scratch:

 * **Uses Flexbox** I've used flexbox to center the content and keep the footer stuck to the bottom.